Easy As Cookies

 Is Fake Steak gluten-free?

-It can be!
-Ground beef, rice, and onion are naturally gluten-free, but only some brands of Worcestershire sauce are gluten-free.
+Fake Steak is gluten-free if you find a gluten-free Worcestershire sauce - ground beef, rice, and onion are naturally gluten-free.
 Check the ingredients on the label to be sure it's safe for you if you need to avoid gluten.

 🏡Other Homestyle Meals